wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 * If you are using Snom phones with :ref:`HA <high-availability>`, you should not assign multiple lines to the same device.
+* The Snom D745 has limited space for function key labels: long labels might be split in a suboptimal way.
 * When using a D7 expansion module, the function key label will not be shown on the first reboot or resynchronization.
 You'll need to reboot or resynchronize the phone a second time for the label to be shown properly.